Frequently Asked Questions

 1. Where do we meet to pick up the Trikes / Bikes?

-Locations are not staffed with people or bikes until shortly before your reservation.
+Location is not staffed with people or bikes until shortly before your reservation.

 2. What is the biggest group size you can accommodate?

 We can currently accommodate up to 6 e-trike, 6 e-bike, 4 adult pedal bike, 2 child pedal bikes and 2 tow-behind child carriers for a maximum all ages group size of 22.
-Groups of 5 or more receive a group discount.
-Please contact fun@tohobikes.com for details.

 3. What should I bring?